bbglab/intogen-plus/docs/source/methods_driver_discovery.rst

 type across in the coding region of each gene.

-We downloaded (release date 2023/02/24) and built a new reference database based on the list of canonical transcripts defined by VEP.101 (GRCh38).
+We downloaded (release date 2023/02/24) and built a new reference database based on the list of MANE transcripts defined by VEP.111 (GRCh38).
 We then used this reference database to run dNdScv on all datasets of somatic mutations using the default setting of the method.